sparkflows/sparkflows-docs/docs/user-guide/utilities/index.rst

 Utilities
 ==========

-Fire Insights provides a number of utilities processor like Execute in Loop, Specify Parameters, Read Parameters.
+Fire Insights provides a number of utilities processors like Execute in Loop, Specify Parameters, Read Parameters.

 .. toctree::